ManticoreGamesInc/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 end
 ```

-1. Disable player's jump while the puzzle is being destroyed and recreated.
+1. Disable the player's jump while the puzzle is being destroyed and recreated.
 2. Reset the player's total jumps for this puzzle.
 3. Respawn the player back to at the start area.
 4. Enable the player's jump so they can play again now that the puzzle has been created.